 Back-door reference checking is when an employer checks with people you don’t list as a reference.
 Those people could be former colleagues or managers or other sources the company finds who can speak to your qualifications.
 The same laws and protections, for both applicants and employers, apply.

-When you give someone’s name as a reference, be sure to let that person know to expect a call.
+Give your reference the information they need.
 Tell about the job you’re applying for so that the reference is prepared to discuss why you would be a good prospect for the job.